Monday, November 04, 2024

 She'll now be working with a non-Polish coach (something she mentioned she might be ready for in 2 or 3 years).
 So in that sense she's definitely sticking to that timeline.
 Which will be fascinating.

 There's a lot of online speculation about who that person might be.
-Top 2 at the moment seem to be former coach of Osaka and Kerber, Whim Fisette.
+Top 2 at the moment seem to be former coach of Osaka and Kerber, Wim Fisette.
 As well as Justine Henin's coach Carlos Rodriguez.

 All very intriguing choices.
 I guess the question will be how receptive the rest of the Iga team will be to allowing someone new to take the lead and bring in some changes.